National Party (Ireland, 2016): Ideology and policies

 Descriptions of the National Party in the press have ranged from it being right wing to far-right.
 In August 2022, the Global Project against Hate and Extremism published a report on the growth of far-right and hate groups in Ireland.
-The report stated that "white nationalist, anti-LGBTQ+, anti-immigrant, and anti-lockdown groups seem to be coming together and echoing each other’s hateful rhetoric" and identified twelve far-right groups, including the National Party, that had experienced growth in recent years.
-The National Party was included due to its anti-immigrant, anti-LGBTQ+, and white nationalist stances.

-The party has a set of "Nine Principles", which espouse a nationalist, anti-abortion, Eurosceptic and anti-immigration platform.
+The report stated that "white nationalist, anti-LGBTQ+, anti-immigrant, and anti-lockdown groups seem to be coming together and echoing each other's hateful rhetoric" and identified twelve far-right groups, including the National Party, that had experienced growth in recent years.
+The National Party was included due to its "anti-immigrant, anti-LGBTQ+, and white nationalist" stances.
+In 2016, the party published a set of "Nine Principles", which espoused a nationalist, anti-abortion, Eurosceptic and anti-immigration platform.
+As of 2025, the party has published a set of 11 principles on its website, including an intention to restore the Irish language and a sovereign, debt-free national currency.